seidenza/carolineseidenzahl.github.io/_pages/about.md

   enabled: false
 ---

 I am an Honors student at Michigan State University studying Electrical Engineering and Mathematics with a concentration in Biomedical Engineering, and a minor in Computational Modeling and Data Science (CMSE).

-**Research Interests** <br>
 My research interests include signal processing, inverse problems, and optimization.
 I am excited about making biomedical imaging more accurate and accessible.

-**Current Work** <br>
-I am a research assistant in the Regenerative Electrode Interface Lab under Dr. Erin Purcell, where I work with electrophysiology and spatial transcriptomics data to study how implanted microelectrodes interact with brain tissue.
+I am a research assistant in the Regenerative Electrode Interface Lab under Dr. Erin Purcell, where I study how implanted microelectrodes interact with brain tissue.

+I am currently exploring PhD programs in areas related to signal processing, applied mathematics, and biomedical engineering.

 <!-- 📄 [CV](assets/Caroline_Seidenzahl_CV.pdf) · 💻 [GitHub](https://github.com/seidenza) · 🔗 [LinkedIn (https://linkedin.com/in/seidenza)  📚 [Google Scholar](#) · ✉️ [Email](mailto:seidenza@msu.edu) -->